Contents

 Remote work's all about taking the reins.
 So, ditch the micromanagement and seek self-starters who crush deadlines like Thanos crushes grapes.

 Look for a track record of independent work and a fire in their belly (figuratively, of course – laptop explosions are bad for morale).
-Hiring remote engineering teams full of self-motivators is key.
+When it comes to hiring remote engineering teams, self-motivators are your MVPs.
+Look for engineers who don't wait for direction, they bring the energy, initiative, and follow-through from day one.

 Tip #4: Test for Skills